blvckjoy/Etch-a-Sketch/README.md

 ## Description

 The Etch-a-Sketch game is a web-based drawing pad that allows users to draw on a grid of square divs.
-The grid can be dynamically resized based on user input.
+The grid can be dynamically resized based on user input and each grid item will change to a random color when hovered over.
 This project demonstrates the use of HTML, CSS, and JavaScript to create an interactive drawing tool with flexbox.

 ## Features